Neol00/zramroot/README.md

 # zramroot

-zramroot is a collection of initramfs scripts for Debian/Ubuntu-based systems that allows your Linux system to operate entirely from RAM.
-This project is inspired by ramroot for Arch Linux but is designed specifically for initramfs-based Debian and Ubuntu systems.
+zramroot is a collection of init scripts that allows your Linux system to operate entirely from RAM.
+It supports both **initramfs-tools** (Debian/Ubuntu) and **mkinitcpio** (Arch Linux/Artix/Manjaro) based systems.

-By loading the root filesystem into compressed RAM during boot, zramroot allows your system to run without requiring the original storage device after boot completion.
+By loading the root filesystem into compressed ZRAM during boot, zramroot allows your system to run without requiring the original storage device after boot completion.
+This provides benefits such as:
+- **Faster system performance** - All filesystem operations happen in RAM
+- **Reduced disk wear** - Especially useful for systems running on SD cards or SSDs
+- **Diskless operation** - Physical storage can be disconnected after boot
+- **Privacy** - Changes are stored in RAM and lost on reboot (unless explicitly saved)

 ## How It Works